enovaJosue/sidekiq-rate-limiter/README.md

 sidekiq-rate-limiter is actively tested against MRI versions 2.7 and 3.1.

+sidekiq-rate-limiter is actively tested against MRI versions 2.7 and 3.1. sidekiq-rate-limiter is actively tested against MRI versions 2.7 and 3.1.

 sidekiq-rate-limiter works by using a custom fetch class, the class responsible for pulling work from the queue stored in Redis.
 Consequently you'll want to be careful about using other gems that use a same strategy, [sidekiq-priority](https://github.com/socialpandas/sidekiq-priority)